The MacMillan Center’s International Travel Policy for Students

 • International SOS has issued a Travel Global Risk Rating of “Extreme” or “High” for the country.

 NOTE: Students are responsible for carefully following all International SOS Risk Ratings regardless of whether or not these ratings fall short of restricting student travel to the country.
 For example, a rating may be “Extreme” or “High” in specific parts of the country.
 Students are expected to monitor such advisories and to take appropriate precautions, avoiding any specified areas or activities.
-For more detailed information, please utilize the Search or Location List located at the top left of the International SOS online member center.

 • Yale has determined that travel to this country poses a credible health or security risk to students.